dynamic-and-active-systems-lab/uavrt_source/README.md

 ### Dependencies

 Installation instructions will be supplied for Ubuntu 20.04.
-The standard Debian/Ubuntu package manager `apt` will be used for installation purposes on Linux.
+The standard Debian/Ubuntu package manager `apt` will be used for installation purposes.

 **Note:** Check whether these dependencies are installed prior to running the installation commands below!